 Soapdish.
 Montana Moorehead's reaction to her high school yearbook showing that she was once Milton Moorehead, of Syosset, NJ.

 According to witnesses, this actually happened, and this example is more out of defiance than anguish or despair.
 It's not "No, you killed my [insert relative/acquaintance]!" it's "No, you bastards ain't killing me!"

 Scott in Eurotrip when he finds out that Mieke is a girl.

 Potentially one of the more ridiculous examples occurs in the horrible Sleep Stalker, where the goatee-sporting lead character utters one with an ape-like inflection as he does it.
 It's worth seeing.

-In the Atlas Shrugged movie, Dagny gives a reverberating one when she reaches the fire at the Wyatt oil fields.
+In Atlas Shrugged, Dagny gives a reverberating one when she reaches the fire at the Wyatt oil fields.

 Dr. Weir of Event Horizon gets one when Captain Miller activates the explosives of the bridge connecting the gravity chamber to the rest of the ship as it's about to go into the Cosmic Horror dimension that killed its last crew, sacrificing himself to save what's left of his own crew.

 Undercover Brother.
 A mook does this as Undercover Brother is about to stamp down on him.
 It then turns out that UB smashed a bag of potato chips instead.

 Kei does this at the end of Moon Child, when Sho is dying in his arms.